 • Omniscient.
 All-knowing.
 He knows all things, both actual and possible (Matthew 11:21-23); past, present, and future (Isaiah 41:22; 46:10; Hebrews 4:13).
 God is spirit and transcendent (John 4:24).

 • All-powerful.
 He is almighty (Revelation 19:6).
 No one can reverse Him (Isaiah 43:13) or thwart Him (Isaiah 14:27).
 God knows the outcome because it is his will.
 No plans of men or angels can change God’s will.
 As Jeremiah 32:17 says, “Ah, Lord God!
-It is you who have made the heavens and the earth by your great power and by your outstretched arm!
+It is you who has made the heavens and the earth by your great power and by your outstretched arm!
 Nothing is too hard for you.”

 • Sovereign.
 He rules the universe, controls all things, and is Lord over all (Psalm 50:1; 66:7; Isaiah 40:15,17).
 God did not merely create the universe and retire.
 God is active in the ongoing processes of the world and controls all.
 We are assured in Psalm 93:1 that “the Lord reigns.”
-Job wisely affirmed to God, “I know that you can do all things and that no purpose of yours can be thwarted” (Job 42:2).
+Job wisely affirmed to God, “I know you can do all things and that no purpose of yours can be thwarted” (Job 42:2).
 God asserts, “My counsel shall stand, and I will accomplish all my purpose” (Isaiah 46:10).
 God assures us, “As I have planned, so shall it be, and as I have purposed, so shall it stand” (Isaiah 14:24).
 God is said to be “the blessed and only Sovereign, the King of kings and Lord of lords” (1 Timothy 6:15).

 • Unchanging.
 His being, nature, and attributes are always the same (Malachi 3:6).
 God was the same a thousand years ago and a thousand years from now.
 We can rely on the constancy of his reign.
 Our times are in God’s hands (Psalm 31:15), so we should “trust in him at all times” (Psalm 62:8).
 All the attributes of God are unchanging.